MichaelBelgium/flarum-ai-autoreply/README.md

 This extension includes an auto-reply discussion feature, customizable max tokens, and permission controls who can use this feature.

 This extension is a fixed fork from [flarum-chatgpt](https://github.com/datlechin/flarum-chatgpt) with support for multiple platforms.
-Currently supporting:
-- OpenAI
-- Anthropic
-- OpenRouter
-- Google

 Models from any of the supported platforms can be used.
 If you're using OpenRouter, you can specify a comma-separated list of models in the `model` setting to take advantage of its [model routing feature](https://openrouter.ai/docs/features/model-routing#the-models-parameter).